 By Rev. Ciela Ledbetter-Guckian

-Rev. Ciela Ledbetter-Guckian is the Director of The Open Door, Chaplain of Hospice of the Miami Valley.
+Rev. Ciela Ledbetter-Guckian is a Chaplain of Hospice of the Miami Valley and a guest columnist.